top of page

 Tickets can also be bought by calling the hotline (

 +49 (0) 180 3019070 - 0.09 €/min from the German landline, max.
-0.42 €/min from the German mobile network), from the box office outside the ground which opens 2.5 hours before kick-off; or from the
+0.42 €/min from the German mobile network) or from the box office outside the ground which opens 2.5 hours before kick-off.

-FCA 1907 Store (Bahnhofstraße 7, 86150) in the centre of Augsburg.
-There are also a number of other Vorverkaufsstellen (advance sales outlets) in the region and the club provide a list of them here.
+Vorverkaufsstellen (advance sales outlets) in the region and the club provide a list of them here.

-Augsburg adopt a simple ABC approach to categorising matches with adults generally paying anything between €24-60 for a seat in the stands and €14-16 to watch the action from the Ulrich Biesinger Tribüne (Blocks K,L,M,N,O).
-Augsburg haven't confirmed which opponents make up each category but it's a fairly safe bet that prices will jump when FC Bayern München, Borussia Dortmund and VfB Stuttgart come to town.
+Augsburg adopt a simple ABC approach to categorising matches with adults generally paying anything between €21-69 for a seat in the stands and €16-17 to watch the action from the Ulrich Biesinger Tribüne (Blocks K,L,M,N,O).
+Augsburg haven't confirmed which opponents make up each category but it's a safe bet that prices will jump when FC Bayern München, Borussia Dortmund, Bayer 04 Leverkusen and VfB Stuttgart come to town.

-Discounts are available for children, students, seniors, disabled persons, unemployed people etc. Free 'Lap Tickets' are also available for fans aged 5 and under, although these don't entitle the child to a seat of their own however and, as the name suggests, they must sit on their parent's lap throughout the game.
+Discounts are available for club members, children, students, seniors, disabled persons, unemployed people etc. Free 'Lap Tickets' are also available for fans aged 5 and under, although these don't entitle the child to a seat of their own however and, as the name suggests, they must sit on their parent's lap throughout the game.
 Expect to pay an extra €1-2 if you want to keep things traditional and buy your ticket on a matchday at the stadium.

 Information about visiting the WWK ARENA for fans with disabilities can be found at: